Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: The search functionality now also checks topic titles
-* Added: Include active guests in the statistics-area
+* Added: Include currently active guests in the statistics-area
-* Fixed: Wrong usernames in reports when reporter/author are guests or got deleted
+* Fixed: Broken usernames in reports when users dont exist
 * Fixed: Display issues with some themes
-* Changed: Search inside topic titles
 * Removed: Read more-button from editor
 * Performance improvements and code optimizations
 = 1.7.0 =